 During the first week of the first semester students attend an induction programme.
-New students will be given a general introduction to University life and the University's principal support services and general information about the INTO Newcastle Centre and their programme, as described in the Foundation Programme Handbook.
+New students will be given a general introduction to University life and the University's principal support services and general information about the Newcastle University International Study Centre and their programme, as described in the Student Handbook (available on Canvas).
 New and continuing students will be given detailed programme information and the timetable of lectures/practicals/labs/ tutorials/etc. This will be delivered via a bespoke Canvas course for all students and will allow for some limited drop in sessions for Present-in-Person students.